LowryRequiem/College-Obi-Vault/UL 4th Year Vault/UL 4th Year Vault/FYP.md

 - **Objective**: Explore the roots of the horror genre in gothic literature.
 - **Tasks**:
   - Discuss classic gothic texts and their influence on the genre.
-  - Analyze themes, motifs, and conventions in early horror.
+  - Analyse themes, motifs, and conventions in early horror.

 ### VI.
 The Multimedia Transformation of Horror
 - **Objective**: Examine the evolution of horror across different mediums.